 Watch this video together and then use the discussion questions below to reflect as a family.

-1) What did Jesus say would happen to him?
+1) I wonder what Jesus said would happen to him.

-3) Why did Peter want him to stop talking like that?
+3) I wonder why Peter wanted him to stop talking like that.

-4) Why does Jesus want us to come closer to him?
+4) I wonder why Jesus wants us to come closer to him.